255BITS/255bits.com/pages/articles/hypergan-people/index.md

 Training GANs is notoriously difficult.
 In order to train at 256 x 256 we utilize:

-* Improved GAN link
-* Hyperchamber, a service for training networks with hyperparameter search
+* Hyperchamber.io, a service for training networks with hyperparameter search
 * A custom Discriminator and Generator
 * Joint training of a variational encoder utilizing preproccessed image embeddings
-* Custom training methods
+* Custom GAN training technique
 * Nvidia Titan X
-* 1 week of training
+* ~ 1 week of training

 All of our code is open source(careful it's rough on the edges).
 Our training data was custom built using dlib to identify facial landscape points, then rotate and crop at a certain width/height.
 In total, this network was trained on 40k human female faces.
 A network currently converging will have 170k of mixed gender.

 Want to know more?
-Sign up for the hyperchamber private alpha here:
+Sign up for the hyperchamber.io private alpha here:

 # Links

-* Hyperchamber - sign up
+* Hyperchamber - sign up for access
-* [hypergan](/open-source/hypergan/) - The network trainer/runner.
-Very alpha.
+* [hypergan](/open-source/hypergan/) - The network trainer/runner - very alpha

+# Thanks to

+* GAN paper
+* DCGAN paper
+* Adversarial inference
+* Ian's paper
+* Tensorflow

 # Credits